Funding Opportunities for PhD Students

 Mobility Grants for PhD Students

-- The Company of Biologists Travelling Fellowships: financial support (2500 GBP) for PhD students to make collaborative visits to other labs.
+- The Company of Biologists Travelling Fellowships: financial support (3000 GBP) for PhD students and postdocs to make collaborative visits to other labs.

 - DAAD Vortragsreisenprogramm: financial support for scientists to present their research at an international congress or conference; presentations that are held in other research contexts are also funded; this webpage currently only exists in German.